Peter Goldsmith, Baron Goldsmith: Present position

 Goldsmith has been appointed head of European Litigation at the London office of US law firm Debevoise & Plimpton.
 He was the first retiring UK Attorney General ever to join a law firm.
 In August 2008, Goldsmith qualified as a solicitor of the Supreme Court of England and Wales to become a full equity partner of the firm (and so share in the firm's profits and acquire an ownership share in the firm).
 He was reported – by The Guardian newspaper on 27 September 2007 – to be remunerated at the rate of £1 million a year in his new position.
 The same report said that he would have expected to earn more than that if he had resumed practice at the English Bar.
 His former chambers are Fountain Court.

 Upon leaving office, former attorneys general usually return to practise at the Bar, often at the chambers which they left upon appointment as attorney.
-Unlike the position with retired lords chancellor, there is no prohibition on an attorney general returning to practise at the Bar.
+Unlike the position with retired lord chancellors, there is no prohibition on an attorney general returning to practise at the Bar.

 As a former minister and holder of public office, Goldsmith had to accept a number of restrictions on his freedom to practise for two years after leaving office.
 The restrictions are imposed by the prime minister on the advice of the Advisory Committee on Business Appointments, a branch of the Cabinet Office.

 Goldsmith's restrictions prevented him, for 12 months after leaving office, from being personally involved in lobbying government Ministers or officials.
 For two years after leaving office, he was required to stand aside from dealing with any matter about which he had confidential or privileged information acquired while he was Attorney General.

 In August 2008, Goldsmith was appointed as an independent non-executive director of the Australian property trust, Westfield Group.